 Ali gained her MSc in Teaching Mindfulness-Based Courses with distinction.
 She also holds a Certificate in Teaching Mindfulness at advanced level, is a trained supervisor and a Certified Teacher and Teacher Trainer of Mindful Self-Compassion with the Center for MSC in the USA, having trained with Chris Germer.
 She is on the UK Teacher Listing and meets the UK Good Practice Guidance for Mindfulness-Based Teachers.

 In addition to offering MBSR and MSC events locally, Ali regularly leads residential courses and retreats for the Mindfulness Network, where she is also a mentor for teachers in training and supervisor of other mindfulness teachers.
 Since training in the USA in 2018 Ali now trains new MSC teachers for the Center for MSC.

-A number of other colleagues have contributed to the offerings of Mindfulness Hampshire over the years, and different associates lead courses or events from time to time, with Tim Gay regularly leading the drop in sessions these days.
+A number of other colleagues have contributed to the offerings of Mindfulness Hampshire over the years, and different associates lead courses or events from time to time.

 With a background in teaching and counselling, Tim’s formal mindfulness training started in 2007 after several years of meditation practice.
 Since that time, he has introduced mindfulness to adult clients and students in sixth form college and school.

 He has trained with the Mindfulness in Schools Project and with the Centre for Mindfulness Research and Practice at Bangor University.
 He has regular supervision, and has ongoing professional development with the UK Network for Mindfulness Based Teachers in line with their Good Practice Guidelines.

 He is preparing to teach Mindful Self Compassion, and is working towards becoming an instructor in Qigong, a lovely approach to mindful movement.